tangrams/blocks/README.md

 - **global**:

-This blocks have the following defines you can tweak:
+This blocks have the following defines you can use or tweak:
  - **GRAIN_AMOUNT**: ```0.3```